 Teachers can be key

-Teachers work closely with their students, and if they have a feeling that something is not right, they have to ask the hard questions.
+Teachers work closely with children, and if they have a feeling that something is not right, they have to ask the hard questions.

-Langballe tells teachers that there are two ways that children may initiate these conversations.
+Langballe tells teachers that there are two ways that they may enter into these conversations.

-“One is where a child says something like, ‘Nobody loves me at home’,” she said.
-“The other is when a child says, ‘I don’t want to go home’."
+“One is where a child says something like for example, ‘Nobody loves me at home’, or ‘I don’t want to go home’."

-One response Langballe suggests is: “You said you don’t want to go home, or you said that you didn’t want to be with that person — I would like to hear more about it.”
+"The teacher can say something like 'You said you don’t want to go home, or you said that you didn’t want to go on a trip with that person — I would like to hear more about it.'"